 The potential implications of such large, fast growing and young populations for the emergence and spread of conflict are numerous.
 These include the additional strain placed upon existing natural resources of water and land and, within cities, the social problems associated with overcrowding and rapid urbanisation.
 The high percentage of children within the total population places strain upon structures of care, social control and discipline already threatened by processes of family and community dispersal (discussed in 2.3.2. below).
-Not least the economic burden upon families and the state of providing for so many young people, their education, health and general welfare, can only add to the competition, fears and resentments that may fuel violent conflict.
+Not least the economic burden upon families and the state of providing for so many young people - their education, health and general welfare - can only add to the competition, fears and resentments that may fuel violent conflict.

 2.3.2.
-Family and community dispersal
+Family and Community Dispersal

 Conflict, in some form or other, is not a new phenomenon in South Asian societies.
 Neither are indigenous mechanisms for the management of tensions and the resolution of conflict.
 Many of these mechanisms are well-established at the level of family and community.
-However, economic and social pressures have often led to the disruption and dispersal of what were customarily the basic units of society and, as a consequence, the likelihood of such mechanisms being utilised has decreased.
+However, economic and social pressures have led to the disruption and dispersal of what were customarily the basic units of society and, as a consequence, such mechanisms have often become obsolete.